2016 Ecuador earthquake: Aftermath

 In response to the earthquake, a state of emergency was declared throughout the country and the national guard was mobilized to assist in rescue and relief efforts.
 Approximately 10,000 military personnel and 3,500 police officers were deployed.
 President Rafael Correa cut his trip to Italy short in order to return to Ecuador.
 Hydroelectric dams and oil pipelines were shut down as a precautionary measure.

 On April 17 the International Charter on Space and Major Disasters was activated by UNITAR/UNOSAT on behalf of UN OCHA, thus providing for the charitable and humanitarian re-tasking of satellite assets.

 On April 20, a 6.1–6.2 magnitude aftershock struck 15 miles west of Muisne around 3:30 am, local time.
 The quake had a depth of about 9 miles.
 José Joaquín de Olmedo International Airport in Guayaquil was also closed due to communication issues.

 A UNICEF representative reported that the government is considering relocating "one or two" towns in the aftermath of the earthquake.
 There were also concerns about the Zika virus outbreak and the risk of dengue fever for people displaced by the quake.

 Days after the earthquake, the country experienced difficulties distributing food and water to those in need, including the over 26 thousand survivors relocated to shelters.
 President Correa acknowledged that the poor infrastructure of the country might be to blame.
 The President estimated the damage at $3 billion, and has obtained credit from the World Bank, Inter-American Development Bank, and other sources, anticipated to reach a total of $2 billion; national sales tax has been raised as have income taxes on Ecuadorians.

+On 30 June 2025, former vice president Jorge Glas was sentenced to 13 years' imprisonment for embezzling public funds related to recovery efforts following the earthquake.